 Should I visit Dubrovnik or Plitvice Lakes National Park?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 Dubrovnik, the "Pearl of the Adriatic", is a beautiful walled city in southern Croatia that sits on the edge of the Adriatic Sea.
 It's a small city, with only about 40,000 residents, but it's become one of the most significant tourist destinations in the Mediterranean.
 It is also a UNESCO World Heritage Site.

 The city was historically built on maritime trade, which is not surprising given its location near major Italian and Greek ports such as Venice, Bari, Corfu, and Trieste.
 It was a center of language and literature and was the home of many important poets, playwrights, painters, and scientists during the 15th and 16th centuries.
 Today its economy is dependent on tourism and it is one of the most popular destinations in the region.
 People visit the city for its impressive history, beautiful setting, great weather, and interesting architecture.

 One of the most beautiful natural sights in Europe, Plitvice Lakes National Park is an area of green forests laced with a system of interconnected turquoise lakes.
 It was set aside as a national park in 1949, and was later designated an UNESCO World Heritage Site in 1979.

 These are the overall average travel costs for the two destinations.